 The Vagrancy creates visceral work that seeks to touch the human spirit.
 We embrace fear, vulnerability, and embarrassment – inviting the audience to experience a communion.
 We hope to spark a dialogue of questions and compassion, exposing a shared universal truth.
 We forge new, lesser-known, and classical works with that ineffable something.
 Duende.

-A 501c3, founded and led by women, The Vagrancy hires lesser-served artists such as women, LGBTQI identified people, non-able bodied people and people of color.
+A 501c3, founded and led by women, The Vagrancy hires with special attention to under-represented artists such as women, LGBTQIA identified people, non-able bodied people, people of color, non-binary people, and people of the trans lived experience.
 We hope to reach similarly diverse audiences by doing so.